Ty700/Tic-Tac-Toe/README.md

 - Python 3.6 or later

+- <a href="https://gnome.pages.gitlab.gnome.org/gtkmm-documentation/chapter-installation.html">GTKMM 4.0</a> and its dependencies

+### This game doesn't compile for Windows (YET).
+This is in-progress.

 ### Compilation

-You can build the game using the python build script: build.py
+You can compile the program using the automated python build script:

 #### Production Version